Khemarak Sereymun: Participation in Sunday Production 2008–2016

-Participation in Reaksmey Hang Meas Production 2017-Present
+Participation in Reaksmey Hang Meas Production 2017-2022

 In 2017, Khemarak Sereymun joined Reaksmey Hang Meas Production.
 After taking refuge under the roof of Hang Meas production of singer Khemarak Sereymun is not easy, also immediately exploded support for the song, The first song released in this new production is "Stung Treng Bong Ery".
 Until 2018, Khemarak Sereymun wakes up his audience with a handshake with Thai veteran singer Tik Shiro, whose collaboration song is titled "Sad Man" and the two also sang together on the stage with a broadcast on Thai TV Channel 3.